JuliaGraphics/Luxor.jl/docs/src/howto/animation.md

 Many movie editing programs, such as Final Cut Pro, will also let you import sequences of still images into a movie timeline.

-`ffmpeg` has literally hundreds of options, which include codec selection, framerate adjustment and color palette tweaking.
-If you want to use a custom `ffmpeg` command, you can use code such as this:
+If you want to use a custom `ffmpeg` command, you can use load the FFMPEG module, and write code such as this:

 ```julia
 using Luxor, FFMPEG